StereoKit/StereoKit/docs/Pages/Reference/Model.md

 objects that have multiple parts in them, and in fact, most model formats are composed this way already!

 This class contains a number of methods for creation.
-If you pass in a .obj, .gltf, or .glb, StereoKit will load that model from file, and assemble materials and transforms from the file information.
+If you pass in a .obj, .stl, .gltf, or .glb, StereoKit will load that model from file, and assemble materials and transforms from the file information.
 But you can also assemble a model from procedurally generated meshes!